AssetMantle/modules/Contributing.md

 privately convene to discuss potential new candidates as well as the potential for existing code-owners to exit or "pass on the torch".
 This private meeting is to be a held as a phone/video meeting.

-Subsequently after the meeting, and pending final approval from the ICF, one of the existing code owners should open a PR modifying the `CODEOWNERS` file.
+Subsequently, after the meeting, and pending final approval from the ICF, one of the existing code owners should open a PR modifying the `CODEOWNERS` file.
 The other code owners should then all approve this PR to publicly display their support.